-The Bonds are expected to be admitted to trading on the London Stock Exchange plc's (the "London Stock Exchange") Main Market ("Main Market") and admitted to the official list of the Financial Conduct Authority (the "Official List") on or about the Issue Date.
-The Main Market is a UK regulated market for the purposes of Regulation (EU) 600/2014 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "EUWA") ("UK MiFIR").
+The Original Bonds have been admitted to trading on the London Stock Exchange plc's (the "London Stock Exchange") Main Market ("Main Market") and have been admitted to the official list of the Financial Conduct Authority (the "Official List") and the New Bonds are expected to be admitted to trading on the London Stock Exchange and admitted to the Official List on or about the New Bonds Issue Date.
+The Main Market is a UK regulated market for the purposes of Regulation (EU) 600/2014 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "EUWA") ("UK MIFIR").

-This Prospectus has been approved as a prospectus by the Financial Conduct Authority (the "FCA"), as the competent authority in the United Kingdom pursuant to Regulation (EU) 2017/1129 as it forms part of domestic law by virtue of the EUWA (the "UK Prospectus Regulation").
+This Prospectus has been approved as a prospectus by the Financial Conduct Authority (the "FCA"), as the competent authority in the United Kingdom ("UK") pursuant to Regulation (EU) 2017/1129 as it forms part of domestic law by virtue of the EUWA (the "UK Prospectus Regulation").
 The FCA only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the UK Prospectus Regulation.
-Such approval should not be considered as an endorsement of the quality of the Bonds that are subject to this Prospectus or an endorsement of the Issuer or of the quality of the Bonds that are the subject of this Prospectus.
-Investors should make their own assessments as to the suitability of investing in the Bonds.
+Such approval should not be considered as an endorsement of the Issuer or of the quality of the New Bonds that are the subject of this Prospectus.
+Investors should make their own assessments as to the suitability of investing in the New Bonds.

-Interest on the Bullet Bonds is payable annually in arrear on 31 March in each year (short first coupon and short last coupon), as described in the Terms and Conditions of the Bullet Bonds (the "Bullet Conditions" and references to a numbered Bullet Condition shall be construed accordingly) under the "Terms and Conditions of the Bullet Bonds - Interest".
+Interest on the New Bonds is payable annually in arrear on 31 March in each year (short last coupon), as described in the Terms and Conditions of the New Bonds (the "Conditions") under the "Terms and Conditions of the Bonds - Interest".